masatake/kernel-essential-training/rt/README.rst

       spin  process * 2,
       spin  process * 3,
       pollx process * 1,
-      pollx process * 2, or
+      pollx process * 2,
       pollx process * 3.
+      intr  process * 1,
+      intr  process * 2, or
+      intr  process * 3.

-   spin and pollx processes are alos pined at cpu #3.
+   spin, pollx, and intr processes are also pined at cpu #3.

 5. View the histogram for the results of each condition